husainsyn/husainsyn/README.md

 - 👋 Hi, I’m @husainsyn
-- 👀 I’m interested in web development
+- 👀 I’m interested in web design and web programming
-- 🌱 I’m currently learning front end further more tobe a backend engineer
+- 🌱 I’m currently learning front end further more to be a backend engineer
-- 💞️ I’m looking to collaborate on ...
+- ✨ My goal is to be a Full Stack Engineer
-- 📫 How to reach me ...
+- 📫 How to reach me : husain.syn@gmail.com

 <!---
 husainsyn/husainsyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.